studychain01/PromptEngineering/PromptEngineering-Introduction/Prompting-Techniques.md

 ## Zero-Shot Chain-of-Thought

-One recent idea that came out more recently is the idea of zero-shot CoT (Kojima et al. 2022) that essentially involves adding "Let's think step by step" to the original prompt.
+Adding "Let's think step by step" to the end of original prompt.
 Let's try a simple problem and see how the model performs:

 ### Example: Apple Problem